-Mining activities can reduce carbon dioxide emission sources by opening mining land, so efforts are needed to restore land function through reclamation with revegetation.
+Mining activities can reduce carbon dioxide emissions by opening mining areas, so efforts are needed to restore land function through reclamation and revegetation.
 Increasing vegetated land can help mitigate climate change.
 This study aims to evaluate the growth of revegetation plants to determine the success of revegetation.
-The results showed that the success rate of revegetation on ex-mining land in the Air Laya IUP of PT Bukit Asam reached 93%, where the percentage of plant growth reached 93.7%, plant health 92.3%, and the number of plants/ha was 590 plants.
-High revegetation success can increase the source of oxygen production and absorption of carbon dioxide emissions to restore the environmental function of vegetated land.
-In addition, changes in land cover directly impact changes in carbon storage.
+The study was conducted on post-mining land by observing several types of revegetation plants.
+Observed parameters included height, stem diameter, number of plants, plant survival rate and carbon absorption.
+Data were analyzed using a descriptive approach.
+The results showed that the revegetation success rate on ex-mining land at PT X reached 93%, with plant growth at 93.7%, plant health at 92.3%, and a plant density of 590 plants/ha.
+The resulting carbon absorption was 10.12 tons.
+High revegetation success can increase oxygen production and carbon dioxide absorption, thereby restoring the environmental functions of vegetated land.
+In addition, changes in land cover directly affect carbon storage.

 Copyrights © 2025